deanmoses/image-dater/README.md

 Finds the correct date by looking the image's folder structure, like: /2010/12-31/photo.jpg

-I'm using perl because I want to use the excellent perl library ExifTool by Phil Harvey: http://www.sno.phy.queensu.ca/~phil/exiftool/
+Prerequisite: you must install the excellent perl library ExifTool by Phil Harvey: http://www.sno.phy.queensu.ca/~phil/exiftool/

-YOU MUST INSTALL ExifTool AS A PREREQUISITE.
-I last tested this with Mac OSX 10.12.2.
+Last tested with Mac OSX 10.12.2.